 Why This Recipe is a Winner

-- Adding molasses boosts the moisture and tenderness factor, keeping these cookies nice and soft for days
+- Adding molasses to cookies boosts the moisture and tenderness factor, keeping them soft for days

 - Using a flax egg acts as the perfect egg replacer, binding the cookies together perfectly